RIOTLaF/swaydots-for-artix/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation (if needed).
 - [ ] I have checked that things run without errors.
 - [ ] The change requires a change in the wiki.
-- [ ] I want to add something to the wiki.

 ---